mendicant-original/mu_projects_blog/hackfest.markdown

 ---
 layout: post
-title: "For Great Justice!!!!!
-Hackfest"
+title: "Hackfest For Great Justice!"
 ---

 ## What is this all about?